 Our success and ability to compete depends in part on our ability to obtain, maintain, protect, defend and enforce our intellectual property.
 To protect our intellectual property rights, we rely on a combination of trademark and copyright laws in the United States and certain other jurisdictions (whether via international convention, treaty or otherwise), trade secret protection, confidentiality agreements and other contractual arrangements with our affiliates, Colleagues, Clients, Partners and others.
 However, such measures provide only limited protection and the steps that we take to protect our intellectual property may be inadequate to deter infringement, misappropriation or other violation of our intellectual property or proprietary information.
-Policing unauthorized use of our intellectual property is difficult, expensive and time-consuming, particularly in countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights.
-In addition, we may be unable to detect the unauthorized use of our intellectual property rights.
+Policing unauthorized use of our intellectual property is difficult, expensive and time-consuming, particularly in countries where the laws may not be as protective of intellectual property rights as those in the United States and where mechanisms for enforcement of intellectual property rights may be weak.
+We may be required to spend significant resources to monitor and protect our intellectual property rights.
 In addition, we may be unable to detect the unauthorized use of our intellectual property rights.